 Training – an effective tool for change

-Every time we ask our teams to perform something that is new to them, we need to step into the Develop & Build area to develop the new skills and behaviors.
-Sometimes you have the option to bring in professional trainers, but for most daily learning you cannot bring in external resources.
+Every time we ask our teams to perform something that is new to them, we need to step into the develop and build area to develop the new skills and behaviors.
+Sometimes you have the option to bring in professional trainers, but for most daily learning, you cannot bring in external resources.

 5 steps to build a training that sticks

-Longer trainings are very complex to build, and difficult to run.
-They require a rich set of competences to achieve real learning in the team.
+Longer trainings are very complex to build and difficult to run.
+They require a rich set of competencies to achieve real learning in the team.

-The 5 steps to remember when we are to build effective trainings are:
+The 5 steps to remember when we are to build effective trainings are outlined below.

 1. ENSURE YOU KNOW THE SUBJECT

-Gain a thorough understanding of the materials, and the messages that you want to convey.
-You don’t need to be black belt 5 star expert, but you need to know enough to convey the content in a credible manner, and be able to answer basic questions around the subject.
+Gain a thorough understanding of the materials and the messages that you want to convey.
+You don’t need to be a black belt 5-star expert, but you need to know enough to convey the content in a credible manner and be able to answer basic questions around the subject.

 2. UNDERSTAND THE PROCESS OF LEARNING

-Basically, model stresses that people have different learning styles.
-This means that for ANY training we want to build, we need to accommodate for these different learning styles, and build our training block so that all phases are included.
+Basically, the model stresses that people have different learning styles.
+This means that for ANY training we want to build, we need to accommodate for these different learning styles and build our training block so that all phases are included.
 Some people are focused on: